StepanHyryla/Stepan_Hyryla/README.md

 # Stepan_Hyryla
 Each file contain class with function for specific task.
-Main.java contain function calls with examplases.
+Main.java contain function calls with examples.